 Food box subscriptions: An even more convenient way to eat local is to order a food box subscription.
 Countless companies deliver weekly boxes packed with seasonal vegetables, such as Oddbox in southeast England, Farm to People in New York or A Farmer For You in Berlin.

 The discounts offered by big online pharmacies are certainly tempting.
 But here, too, you can use your consumer choices to vote for the kind of community you’d like to live in.
 We reckon people (particularly older folks) benefit from access to bricks-and-mortar pharmacies and having their prescriptions completed in person by a trained professional.

 You might pay a bit more when you support your local chemist, but you’ll benefit from personalized service and peace of mind that you’re getting the right product.

 For example, people with high blood pressure or heart disease should not take decongestant tablets containing pseudoephedrine.
 When you buy them online, no one is going to ask you about your pre-existing conditions, and you may miss this information unless you go hunting through the lists of side effects and warnings.

 The bank account that gives you more control

 Local bookstores—havens of culture and knowledge

-Okay, perhaps you have to be a bookworm to appreciate the smell of a freshly bound hardback.
-Still, immersing yourself in a shop filled with the printed word can be a particularly special experience.
+Okay, maybe you have to be a bookworm to appreciate the smell of a freshly bound hardback.
+Still, we think there is a particular pleasure to be had in immersing yourself in a shop filled with the printed word.

 If you’re not sure what to read, ask a bookstore employee—they’re usually bursting with recommendations.
-And if your desired title is not in stock, they will place a special order for you.
-Local bookshops sometimes have online stores too, so you can also support them from the comfort and safety of your home.
+And if your desired title is not in stock, they’ll place a special order for you.
+Local bookshops sometimes have online stores too, so you can also support them from the comfort of your home.